Bordermarkers 19 - 30

 Almost hidden in the bushes.
 On the close-up you can see the number '28' and on the background you can even recognize the Ukrainian copy.

 Sometimes it's hard to orientate in this area.
 By accident I shortly crossed the border which I only discovered by seeing the Ukrainian fences.
-They must be very old and part of the well known Russian system of border protection.
+They must be very old and part of the well known Russian system of border protection called 'Sistema'.
 I found similar fences at Russian and Belarussian borders.

 Border marker 29

 Now I reached a sensible area where smuggling is popular.
-Motion detectors on the Romanian side have to prevent this.
+Motion detectors on the Romanian side have to detect this.

 Border marker 30